Precovery of TESS Single Transits with KELT: Methods

 The particular ranges of transit depth and orbital period we probe here are based on a rough accounting of where the KELT data will be most useful.
 The single-transit events seen by TESS will generally have minimum orbital periods of half the 27-day observing baseline for a sector, or 13.5 days.
+Although most TESS transit detections at the shorter end of the 13.5 to 27 day range will in fact display two transit in TESS, our goal in this paper is to investigate the value of KELT data for those without multiple transits.
 We use 300 days as a convenient outer range for periods to probe, although see the discussion at the end of the paper for comments on that limit.
 We selected a minimum depth of 3 mmag since that is about the shallowest transit for which a transit can be detected in KELT data, and a maximum depth of 20 mmag since that is approximately the greatest transit depth observed to date, although there are a handful of known transiting planets with larger transit depths.
-We also reject those inserted light curves ($\sim$15\% of the total sample) whose transit signals correspond to transit planets with radius larger than twice Jupiter's radius.
+We also reject those cases where the transit signal corresponds to a planet with a radius larger than twice Jupiter's radius ($\sim$15\% of the total sample).

+Since transit signals are inserted randomly into the light curves, the properties of the host stars are uniform across the range of transit depths and orbital periods.
+However, they are not uniform across the physical parameters of the stars.
+We can calculate the theoretical transit duration using a combination of equations (18) and (19) of \citet*{Winn:2010}: